LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ### Clock and Reset Implementation
 The Clock and Reset Block has the following output signals:
-- CLK – clock signal that ensures synchronism in the operation of the computer
+- CLK – clock signal that ensures synchronism in the operation of the Computer
-- CLR – reset signal that initializes the Program Counter to zero
+- CLR – computer reset signal that initializes the Program Counter, Instruction Register and Control Unit.

-We have three control buttons: \
+We have three control buttons:
-S5 – Reset button \
+S5 – Reset button
-S6 – Single step button \
+S6 – Program Step button
-S7 – Manual / Auto mode select
+S7 – Mode selection switch: Manual / Auto

 This information can be seen in figure 3.